nbrawand/nuclear_qmc/documentation/input.md

 and specified in input by adding the kwarg to the potential_kwargs section of the input json file.
 For example the [latest potential kwargs can be viewed here](nuclear_qmc.operators.hamiltonian.arxiv_2102_02327v1.potential_energy.build_arxiv_2102_02327v1).
 Note that the user specifies only the kwargs of the potential in the json file directly.
+In a different branch the latest potential also includes a "theory_order" kwarg to specify just leading order "lo" or next leading order "nlo" terms.